fanzhey1/Visualizing-COVID-19-data/README.md

 # Visualizing-COVID-19-data

-In this project, I developed an dashboard to present daily visualizations of COVID-19 data collected from the ***European Centre for Disease Prevention and Control***.
+In this project, I developed a dashboard to present daily visualizations of COVID-19 data collected from the ***European Centre for Disease Prevention and Control***.
 With this dashboard, one could use the data downloaded from the **ECDC** website to automatically generate plots regarding COVID-19 cases and deaths to get the insights of how the coronavirus is spreading across different countries at different times.

 *Data used in this project was from Mar.
 21, 2020 to Aug.
 27, 2020.*